Destinations » Asia » Middle East »

 Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain.

-varied as moving from the large cities of Dubai or Abu Dhabi to a desert oasis reveals
+the large cities of Dubai or Abu Dhabi to a desert oasis reveals substantial cultural

 Today, as in the past, the people's culture is based on the nomadic desert lifestyle

 of the Bedouin people.
-They survived the difficult conditions by eating dates and
+The people survived the difficult conditions by eating dates

-camel milk, but little else.
-Their lives were simple and social contact was both
+and camel's milk, but little else.
+Their lives were simple and social contact

-sought and feared as there was a need for knowledge, but fear of unknown people
+was both sought and feared as there was a need for knowledge, but fear of unknown

 with simple foods and clothing.
 The people also remain curious, but skeptical of

-outsiders although their kindness always seems to be more powerful.
-The one similarity
+outsiders although their kindness always seems to be more powerful in the modern